linroger/FinanceCompendium/IV. Fixed Income/Structured Finance & Securitization/CDOs ABS & Credit Transfer/Primer on Credit Default Swaps- Coleman.md

 - Selling protection through a CDS is equivalent to buying a floating-rate corporate bond (a floating rate note or FRN) using leverage.
 - Selling protection for  $x$  years is in most respects the same as being long a corporate bond with  $x$  years to maturity.
 - The exposure to credit spreads is the same whether one sells CDS protection or buys an FRN.
-In other words, when credit spreads move or upon default one can lose as much, but no more, through selling  $100 worth of CDS protection as buying$ 100 worth of a corporate FRN with the same maturity and underlying credit.
+In other words, when credit spreads move or upon default one can lose as much, but no more, through selling  \$100 worth of CDS protection as buying\$ 100 worth of a corporate FRN with the same maturity and underlying credit.
 - Conversely, buying protection through a CDS is the same as shorting a corporate FRN: the exposure to credit spreads is the same and an investor can make or lose just as much from buying CDS protection as they can when shorting a corporate bond – the investor loses if credit spreads tighten and the price of the FRN goes up.
 - CDS are often spoken of as insurance contracts but a CDS more usefully can be considered a capital markets product: equivalent to a levered FRN.
 In reality, a CDS is no more (and no less) an insurance contract than is a corporate bond.
 - A CDS entails no investment up-front (apart from margin or collateral the counterparty to the CDS may demand): It is equivalent to a leveraged position in an FRN.
 As with any leveraged position a CDS may generate losses greater than the original investment.